 Since 2008, startups founded by women have received only 5% of venture capital funding (Sista/BCG study 2019).
 This is mainly due to investment funds led by a majority of men.
 The latter invest mainly in startups led by men.
-Indeed, they lack trust capital in the entrepreneurial abilities of women.
+Indeed, they lack confidence in the entrepreneurial capacities of women.

 Today, many public schemes and private initiatives are trying to bridge this gap.
 These schemes and initiatives intervene at different stages of development of startups.

 Advimotion is a financial consulting firm that assists startups and SMEs in obtaining non-dilutive financing and equity fundraising.
 We also act as advisors in corporate divestiture transactions to best represent the interests of sellers.

 We offer strategic consulting and outsourced CFO services to ensure the financial and operational monitoring of your business.
 Finally, we take care of the drafting of investor documentation : business plan, pitch deck, creation of reporting files and valuation calculations.

 For more information, please contact us.

 Public schemes for startups founded by women in the seed phase

 To encourage female entrepreneurship, the government has set up a number of grants:

 - The EQUALITY women’s guarantee : a bank guarantee that covers 80% of the bank loan up to a maximum of €50,000.

 - The Initiative France honorary loan : A loan of an average of €9,700 to strengthen the equity capital and thus facilitate access to loans.